Umm al-Fahm Art Gallery

+In July 2024, the gallery was recognized by the Museums Council as a museum, thus becoming the first museum of contemporary art in Arab society in Israel.

 History

 The gallery was founded in 1996 in the heart of Umm al-Fahm, as the initiative of artist Sayid Abu Shaqra, who to this day serves as the gallery's director and head curator.
 Jewish and Arab artists' works can be found at the gallery, as well as works of other Arab artists and from the Western World.
 This gallery is said to be the meeting place for Israeli and Arab artists.

 The Umm el-Fahem Museum of Contemporary Art project

 Owing to the success of the gallery, the gallery's management turned to Zaha Hadid in order to design a museum in Umm al-Fahm, though due to several delays Hadid dropped out of the project, and was replaced by Israeli-Arab architect Sanaan Abd al-Qadr.
 Due to several disagreements, his offer was denied, and a contest to find a suitable architect to design the museum was launched.
 In 2006, during a ceremony held in the Tel Aviv Museum of Art, the building of the Umm al-Fahm Museum for Contemporary Art was declared.
 The contest was won by architects Amnon Bar Or, Lior Zionov, and Lior Vitkin.